About Citrus Connection

 When he isn’t crunching numbers, you can find him traveling, reading, visiting the beach or taking photographs.

 There always has to be that one person who can talk to anyone and get things done.
-We look no further than to Erin Killebrew, the Citrus Connection Director of Government and Community Relations.
+We look no further than to Erin Killebrew, the Citrus Connection Director of External Affairs.

 Whether it’s a member of Congress or a rider who needs assistance, Killebrew is that liaison who does more than just hears what people are saying.
 She listens.